What is the advantage of using unescape on document.write to load Javascript?

 1

-In this example, the code inside the script tag has been encoded using escape(), and then decoded using unescape() before being written to the do***ent.
+In this example, the code inside the script tag has been encoded using escape(), and then decoded using unescape() before being written to the document.
 This allows the code to include special characters without causing errors.

-However, it's worth noting that using do***ent.write to load JavaScript code is generally not recommended, as it can cause problems with the order in which scripts are loaded and executed, and can also cause issues with caching and performance.
+However, it's worth noting that using document.write to load JavaScript code is generally not recommended, as it can cause problems with the order in which scripts are loaded and executed, and can also cause issues with caching and performance.
 It's usually better to use a more modern approach, such as using createElement to create script tags, or using a JavaScript module loader like RequireJS or Webpack.